jon-marks/Yet-Another-Sudoku/docs/source/02-foundation/03-subsets.rst

 Bent Exposed Subsets are often called Wings, but Wings is rather overloaded term in Sudoku-Speak.

-These patterns comprise 'n' candidates in 'n' Cells with 2 to 'n' candidates in each cell spanning two intersecting Groups with at least one cell in the intersection.
+These patterns comprise 'n' candidates in 'n' Cells with 2 to 'n' candidates in each cell spanning two intersecting :term:`House`\s with at least one cell in the intersection.
 Bent Exposed Subsets must only have one :term:`Unrestricted Candidate` to be viable, the remaining candidates being :term:`Restricted Candidate`\s.

-The smallest Bent Exposed Subset is the Bent Exposed Triple because at least three cells are needed to have one in One Group, one in the other Group and one lying in the Intersection.
+The smallest Bent Exposed Subset is the Bent Exposed Triple because at least three cells are needed to have bend spanning two houses.

 These patterns are a special case of :ref:`Unlocked Sets <found_unlocked_sets>`, where two :term:`ULS`\s are linked in a chain with a single :term:`Unrestricted Candidate`.
 Bent Exposed